Testimonials

 Farmerette transparent line

-Vincent Georgie - Chief Programmer - Windsor Intl' Film Festival
+Vincent Georgie - Executive Director - Windsor Intl' Film Festival

 You have made a meaningful, warm-hearted and historically significant film.
 Much love and talent has been poured into this film, and it shows.